-Increment by increment, McKenzie tracks Tom’s journey from girl to young woman.
-This is the seventh piece in our Special Issue on Debra Granik’s Leave No Trace.
+Thomasin McKenzie tracks Tom’s journey from girl to young woman, increment by increment.
+This is the seventh piece in our Special Issue on Debra Granik’s Leave No Trace , which is now available as an ebook.

 Thomasin McKenzie’s performance as Tom in Leave No Trace beautifully realises the process of coming-of-age: increment by increment, she tracks a girl’s transformation into a woman.
 Tom grows up in unusual circumstances, living in the woods with her veteran father, Will (Ben Foster).
 But Debra Granik’s film tracks the same process of parent-child separation that we all go through.
 As Tom is exposed to the world outside of her father’s orbit, McKenzie shows us all the ways in which Tom grows up: learning social skills, gaining self-confidence, and growing further apart from her father as a result.